MY TRAVEL IN LAOS

 20 March 2023

 Once we turn north on Rt.
 28A near Sepon the fun (sarcastically) begins on the rough ride.
 The road is dirt and very dusty especially when tankers from the mine approach, or other vehicle or motorbikes pass you.
 We have already passed some chemical tankers from the Sepon Gold and Copper Operation.
 The road has changed very little since my last trip in 2019.
-There are a couple brief areas where new roadway is being constructed.
-It will probably be a trying to keep up effort indefinitely as the big trucks tear up the road.
+There are a couple small areas where new roadway is being constructed, but will be an ongoing effort as the big trucks continuously tear up the road.
+In addition there is extensive expansion at the mine which will increase truck traffic.

 After about 4 hours we arrive at the Bounhome Guesthouse.
 It’s no-frills but clean and serves the purpose for the next couple of days.
 After the rough ride and the additional almost 4 hours of driving it took Chris to get to where I was we aren’t interested in doing much else today.